An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Tests

 We can repeat this problem in a frame in which the fluid is moving with velocity $v^x = 0.02$.
 The solution for all spacetime is given by Equations~\eqref{eq:diffusion}, with coordinate-frame $E$, $t$, and $x$ replaced by fluid-frame $\Eb$, $\tb$, and $\xb$, respectively.
 That is, the initial radiation field is no longer isotropic in the coordinate frame, and the initial conditions at $t = 0$ correspond to those at the surface $\tb = -v^x \xb$.
 The fluid-frame energy density at $t = 50$ is shown in Figure~\ref{fig:advected_diffusion}, where the initial pulse is shifted to the left by unity, and the simulation covers $x \in [-2,\, 1]$.
 The pulse always advects at the appropriate speed, and again increased resolution results in a closer match to the exact solution.

 We can quantify convergence via the $L^1$ norm of the difference between the calculated and exact fluid-frame radiation energy densities,

 Figure~\ref{fig:diffusion} shows the errors as functions of the number of cells per unit length in $x$.
 The static and advected cases track each other closely, with convergence that is second order in spatial resolution for all but the lowest resolutions.
+This agrees with our use of PLM reconstruction and a second-order time integrator for this problem.